Skip to main content

 Break Down Tools

-It can be beneficial to break down tools into smaller, specialized ones.
+It can be beneficial to break down tools into smaller, specialised ones.
 This is especially helpful when separate API calls are required to gather input data for subsequent interactions.

 E-learning Video